Skip to content

 # Fix repos

-echo 'deb [arch=arm64] http://ports.ubuntu.com/ubuntu-ports kinetic main restricted universe multiverse
+echo 'deb [arch=arm64] http://ports.ubuntu.com/ubuntu-ports lunar main restricted universe multiverse

-deb [arch=arm64] http://ports.ubuntu.com/ubuntu-ports kinetic-updates main restricted universe multiverse
+deb [arch=arm64] http://ports.ubuntu.com/ubuntu-ports lunar-updates main restricted universe multiverse

-deb [arch=arm64] http://ports.ubuntu.com/ubuntu-ports kinetic-security main restricted universe multiverse
+deb [arch=arm64] http://ports.ubuntu.com/ubuntu-ports lunar-security main restricted universe multiverse

-deb [arch=amd64] http://archive.ubuntu.com/ubuntu kinetic main restricted universe multiverse
+deb [arch=amd64] http://archive.ubuntu.com/ubuntu lunar main restricted universe multiverse

-deb [arch=amd64] http://archive.ubuntu.com/ubuntu kinetic-updates main restricted universe multiverse
+deb [arch=amd64] http://archive.ubuntu.com/ubuntu lunar-updates main restricted universe multiverse

 # Install libraries